jclopes/hive/README.md

     * The first section is the notation of the action piece.
     * The second is the point of contact with the piece where the move stops.
     * The third is the notation of the piece refered by the contact point.
-    * ex: `wG2/*bA1` - the second white grasshopper is positioned touching the first black ant on its left-upper side.
+    * ex: `wG2/*bA3` - the second white grasshopper is positioned touching the third black ant on its left-upper side.

  - __Point Of Contact__:
     To represent how the pieces are placed next to each other we refer to wich